Health insurance is an investment in your well-being and peace of mind.

 - Health insurance plans must provide coverage for inpatient and outpatient hospitalization in Santa Clara County, CA.

-- Health insurance plans must provide access to local doctors, specialist, hospitals and other health care providers in emergency and non-emergency situations in Santa Clara County, CA.
+- Health insurance plans must provide access to local doctors, specialists, hospitals and other health care providers in emergency and non-emergency situations in Santa Clara County, CA.

 - Health insurance plans must provide coverage for lab work, diagnostic x-rays, Emergency room treatment, ambulance services and prescription coverage in Santa Clara County, CA.